retrosight/rest/hateoas-model-example.md

 ## Start

 * For the example the client code is authorized for all operations.
-* Client code gets the service index which it knows from documentation.
+* Client code gets the service index URI which it knows from documentation.
 * The examples which follow do not show the `href` values for any other operations because:
   * The server is always in control of building the entire URI.
   * URIs are completely opaque strings to the client code.
   * Client code follows links in `href` as the result of binding to the `rel` value.
+* For completeness an endpoint for `"rel": "orders-all"` is provided to demonstrate the difference between the service itself and resources contained therein.

 ### Request